 Following the last transmitted byte, a silent interval of at least 3.5 character times marks the end of the message.
 A new message can begin after this interval.
-In the SDM120CT 1000 and 2000, a silent interval of 60msec minimum is required in order to guarantee successful reception of the next request.

 The entire message must be transmitted as a continuous stream.
 If a silent interval of more than 1.5 character times occurs before completion of the message, the receiving device flushes the incomplete message and assumes that the next byte will be the address byte of a new message.